CloudLabs-Samples/EduLabs/Security-ISV/Azure-WAF/00-getting-started.md

-# Getting started with the an application gateway with a Web Application Firewall
+# Getting started with the Environment

 ## Overview

- In this task, you will view the pre-created resources of this lab
+ In this task, you will view the pre-created resources of this lab.

-## Getting started with the environment
+## Getting started

 1. You can start(1) or stop(2) the Virtual Machine from the Resources tab.

      ![](../images/waf049.png)

 1. Launch the Edge browser and Navigate to [Azure Portal](https://portal.azure.com) and login with the credentials provided under **Environment Details** tab.